Greenwich Assault Lawyer

 The law only requires that you intentionally, recklessly, or negligently caused physical injury to another person to justify an arrest in Greenwich Connecticut for Assault in the Third Degree.
 And even more frustrating is that the standard for “physical injury” only requires someone to experience pain (in the form of a push, scratch, bruise, or any subjective experience of pain or suffering).

 On top of all this, an arrest in Greenwich for Third Degree Assault is considered a Class A misdemeanor, carrying a maximum jail sentence of one year, probation, and fines.
-So if you were arrested for Assault Third Degree under CGS 53a-61, then learn more about how to fight Assault charges by clicking here, and then contact our top Greenwich assault attorneys immediately.
+So if you were arrested for Assault Third Degree under CGS 53a-61, then learn more about how to fight these charges by contacting our top Greenwich attorneys immediately.

 Preparing for a Family Relations Interview